 Exposure Therapy:

-Gradually facing situations that trigger fear of rejection can desensitize individuals to these fears.
+Gradual Exposure: Gradually facing situations that trigger fear of rejection can desensitize individuals to these fears.
 Starting with less intimidating scenarios and progressively moving to more difficult situations builds confidence and reduces stress.

 Role-Playing: Practicing social interactions in a safe environment, such as with a therapist or supportive friend, can help individuals develop coping strategies and reduce fear when facing real-life situations.